-Engagement Level Quality Control
+Engagement Level Quality Management

-- 19. The engagement partner shall take responsibility for: - (a) The overall quality of the agreed-upon procedures engagement including, if applicable, work performed by a practitioner's expert; and (Ref: Para.
-A24) - (b) The engagement being performed in accordance with the firm's quality control policies and procedures by: - (i) Following appropriate procedures regarding the acceptance and continuance of client relationships and engagements; (Ref: Para.
-A25) - Being satisfied that the engagement team, and any practitioner's experts who are not part of the engagement team, collectively have the appropriate competence and capabilities to perform the agreed-upon procedures engagement; - (iii) Being alert for indications of non-compliance by members of the engagement team with relevant ethical requirements, and determining the appropriate actions if matters come to the engagement partner's attention indicating that members of the engagement team have not complied with relevant ethical requirements; (Ref: Para.
-A26) - (iv) Directing, supervising and performing the engagement in compliance with professional standards and applicable legal and regulatory requirements; and - (v) Taking responsibility for appropriate engagement documentation being maintained. - 20.
+- 19. The engagement partner shall take overall responsibility for: - (a) Managing and achieving quality on the agreed-upon procedures engagement including, if applicable, work performed by a practitioner's expert, and being sufficiently and appropriately involved throughout the engagement; and (Ref: Para.
+A24) - (b) The engagement being performed in accordance with the firm's quality management policies or procedures by: - (i) Following the firm's policies or procedures regarding the acceptance and continuance of client relationships and agreed-upon procedures engagements; (Ref: Para.
+A25) - (ii) Determining that sufficient and appropriate resources to perform the engagement are assigned or made available to the engagement team in a timely manner, taking into account the nature and circumstances of the engagement, the firm's policies or procedures, and any changes that may arise during the engagement; - (iii) Being satisfied that the engagement team, and any practitioner's experts who are not part of the engagement team, collectively have the appropriate competence and capabilities, including having sufficient time, to perform the agreed-upon procedures engagement; - (iv) Being alert for indications of breaches of relevant ethical requirements by members of the engagement team, and determining the appropriate actions if matters come to the engagement partner's attention indicating that members of the engagement team have breached relevant ethical requirements; (Ref: Para.
+A26)

+- (v) Directing and supervising engagement team members, reviewing their work, and performing the engagement in compliance with professional standards and applicable legal and regulatory requirements; and - (vi) Taking responsibility for appropriate engagement documentation being assembled, appropriately maintained and retained. - (vii) When an engagement quality review is required in accordance with ASQM 1 or the firm's policies or procedures, not dating the report until the completion of the engagement quality review. - 20.
 If the work of a practitioner's expert is to be used, the engagement partner shall be satisfied that the practitioner will be able to be involved in the work of a practitioner's expert to an extent that is sufficient to take responsibility for the findings included in the agreed-upon procedures report.
 (Ref: Para.
 A27)